fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_config.html.markdown

     network_num   = 0         # Internal Attack Surface Monitoring.
 Number between 0 and 100 (inclusive)
     executive_num = 0         # Executive Monitoring.
 Number between 0 and 1,000 (inclusive).
 This value can only be set to 0 if `service_pkg` is `"FRNEASM"` or `"FRNEASMBP"`.
     vendor_num    = 0         # Vendor Monitoring.
 Number between 0 and 1,000 (inclusive) This value can only be set to 0 if `service_pkg` is `"FRNEASM"` or `"FRNEASMBP"`.
   }
 }

+resource "fortiflexvm_config" "SIEM_CLOUD" {
+  product_type          = "SIEM_CLOUD"
+  program_serial_number = "ELAVMS00000XXXXX"
+  name                  = "SIEM_CLOUD_example"
+  siem_cloud {
+    compute_units = 10               # Number between 10 and 600 (inclusive).
+Value should be divisible by 10.
+    additional_online_storage =  500 # Number between 500 and 60,000 (inclusive).
+Value should be divisible by 500.
+                                     # It can be scaled up in an increment of 500 but scaling down is NOT allowed.
+    archive_storage = 0              # Number between 0 and 60,000 (inclusive).
+Value should be divisible by 500.
+                                     # It can be scaled up in an increment of 500 but scaling down is NOT allowed.
+  }
+}
 ```